-- V pre scan filtering (ignore binaries, etc) - V pre/post/ouput plugins! (worked as part of the GSoC by @yadsharaf) - V scan plugins (e.g. plugins that run a scan to collect data) - V support Python 3 #295 - Transparent archive extraction (as opposed to on-demand with extractcode) - scancode.yml configuration file for exclusions, defaults, scan failure conditions, etc. - support scan pipelines and rules to organize more complex scans - vscan baselining, delta scan and failure conditions (such as license change, etc) (spawned as its the DeltaCode project) - dedupe and similarities to avoid re-scanning.
-For now only identical files are scanned only once. - Timproved logging, tracing and error diagnostics - V native support for ABC Data (See AboutCode Data : ABCD)
+- V pre scan filtering (ignore binaries, etc) - V pre/post/ouput plugins! (worked as part of the GSoC by @yadsharaf) - V scan plugins (e.g. plugins that run a scan to collect data) - Support Python 3 #295 - Transparent archive extraction (as opposed to on-demand with extractcode) - scancode.yml configuration file for exclusions, defaults, scan failure conditions, etc. - support scan pipelines and rules to organize more complex scans - scan baselining, delta scan and failure conditions (such as license change, etc) (will be spawned as its own DeltaCode project) - dedupe and similarities to avoid re-scanning.
+For now only identical files are scanned only once. - Improved logging, tracing and error diagnostics - native support for ABC Data (See AboutCode Data : ABCD)